kstenerud/concise-encoding/README.md

 ### Types

 There's no excuse anymore for not supporting the common data types.
-Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and makes everything *less secure*.
+Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and makes everything *less* secure.

 **Concise Encoding supports all of the common types natively**.